There have been reserve land forces in Britain since medieval times.

 help organise the training and administration of the Volunteers.

-the main, TA Infantry Units have a General Purpose structure which will
+In the main, Army Reserve units have a General Purpose structure which

 operations.
 All Infantry Battalions, including Parachute Battalions,

 have a common establishment of three Rifle Companies and a Headquarters

 Company.
 Each rifle company sometimes has a support platoon with mortar,

 anti-tank, reconnaissance, Medium Machine Gun (MMG) and assault pioneer